-Judge Benton, a Vietnam veteran, still participates in the U.S. Naval Reserve, holding the rank of captain.
-He belongs to the Veterans of

-Foreign Wars, the American Legion, the Navy League, the Vietnam Veterans of America, the Military Order of the World Wars and served on the Missouri Military Advisory Commission.
+Judge Benton, a Vietnam veteran, retired from the U.S. Naval Reserve as the rank of captain, after 30 years of active and reserve duty.
+He belongs to the Veterans of Foreign Wars, the American Legion, the Navy League, the Vietnam Veterans of America, the Military Order of the World Wars and served on the Missouri Military Advisory Commission.